mokhaircc2/docker_examples/3.python-custom/README.md

 Run the following command:

-docker build . -t python-custom (here instruction from docker file is requesting to use python:alpine image which is pulled from docker hub.
+docker build . -t python-custom (here instruction from docker file is requesting to use python:alpine image which is pulled from docker hub, -t flag is to tag the image and call it in this case python-custom).
 Next the docker file specified a working directory called /app.
 Next pip is installed inside pymongo i.e all dependencies.
 Next all application files from local folder on my computer is copied into ./app file inside the container).
 So on top of the base image (python:alpine) the build process adds 3 addition files system layers i.e workdir, run pip and copy . app.
 Now run the build:

 docker run -it python-custom (this command times out and wont run the container, because the python application is not able to resolve the mongo name to its ip address)